datacamp-content-public/Matplotlib-in-Python/chapter1.md

 ---
   title: "Getting The Plotting Basics"
-  description: "Here we will learn how to import matplotlib, draw some basic plots and add some customization"
+  description: "Here we will learn how to import matplotlib, draw some basic plots and add some customization."
 ---

 ## Basics of Matplotlib